Sialis

 • For example, you should remove any House Sparrow nests or eggs, or render eggs infertile, or trap adults.
 It is better to have no nestbox at all than to allow House Sparrows to breed in one.

-• If a bluebird or Tree Swallow nest has gotten wet, or is infested with blowflies, make a new nest, and caulk or repair the box as soon as possible.
+• If a bluebird or Tree Swallow nest has gotten wet, or is seriously infested with blow flies, make a new nest, and caulk or repair the box as soon as possible.

 • Deal with any paper wasps or mice in boxes.